Wiper Blades Sweep Away Winter's Wrath

 That also comes down to the kinds of wiper blades he uses for his rig.

-“I live in Ohio and we get the full extent of four distinct seasons,” Tringale said as he gazed out his home office window.
+“I live in Ohio and we get the full extent of four distinct seasons,” Trigalet said as he gazed out his home office window.
 “Right now, the leaves are turning a gorgeous red.”

-The anthocyanin responsible for the stunning amber and scarlet hues also triggers a Pavlovian reaction in Trigalet, who manages a sales channel that includes RainX and Wynns engine products.
+The anthocyanin responsible for the stunning amber and scarlet hues also triggers a Pavlovian reaction in Trigalet.

 His inner voice cannot be ignored, he said.
 It starts as a suggestion in late September.
 By early November that tap on his conscience becomes demanding and persistent.